Fractal (Information) Decay

 Inelastic suggests insensitive to change in the beginning - the pain, the cost remains, it lingers, the shape remains, the memory remains.

-Elastic suggests after time the converse to the above.
+Elastic suggests that after some time, they converse with the above.
 The shape is a distant memory and is changing - no pain.

 Where do we see or experience this decay in reality?

-• What do we remember after time - just the basics,
+- What do we remember after time?
+It's just the basics;

 Comments